 English Standard Version (ESV)

 The ESV aims for an 8th – 10th-grade reading level.
 It’s not as easy to read as the NLT which we just looked at, but it’s still clear and easy to read.
-The ESV is becoming the favored translation because it’s close to a word-for-word translation, but still clear and readable.
+The ESV is becoming a popular translation because it’s close to a word-for-word translation, but still clear and readable.

 The ESV is best for: The ESV is a great version for people who are looking for a Bible that is a good balance of easy to read but still great for serious Bible Study.